 The total number of the process includes Emails, FTP, IMAP, SSH connections.
 My Hostinger cloud hosting provides 100 number of process, which means 100 concurrent processes will run at the same time.
 If the process exceeds then you will see the error.
 Though this is a very rare situation as the opening and closing of a process is very quick, it hardly takes a sec.

 My earlier GoDaddy Shared deluxe hosting provided 115 number of process.

 An entry process defines, how many PHP scripts can run at the same time.
 If your shared hosting has a 50 entry process this means it can run PHP scripts concurrently.
 The entry process only takes around a second.
 So overlapping of the process rarely happens.
 If you have poor PHP scripts on your website, then there is a chance you will see your entry process is full, and see 508 error.

 Inodes are the number of files and folders your hosting is allowing you to store in your HDD or SSD.
 On average, shared hosting has 250,000 inodes or file usage.
-A cloud or VPS hosting has 1-2 million Inodes.
+A cloud, Virtual dedicated server hosting or VPS hosting has 1-2 million Inodes.

 Number of Database and size

 Several database limits show how many databases you can create in your hosting.
 And the size limits the total size of all databases.

 Generally, shared hosting provides a 1-10 number of database, or some shared hosting does not limit the creation of a database, as long as we abide by there terms and conditions.
 Like your database tables should not exceed a certain number (for example 500 or 1000 tables per database)

 In the same way, some shared hosting limits the size of the database and some don’t.
 You have to abide by the terms and conditions to avoid suspension.